bparsons2-oakland/Idle-Clicker-Bakery/README.md

   3) Click the cookie to get started, buy upgrades however you want until you reach 1,000,000!

-  4) If you would like to quit, simply exit out of window
+  4) If you would like to quit, simply exit out of the window